Paul Scoon: Later life

 Scoon published a book entitled Survival for Service that provided a personal account of his experiences as Governor-General.
 In it, he denied writing the 24 October letter, saying it had been delivered to him in draft form on 26 October, after he was rescued.
 He did, however, confirm that he had asked for U.S. and Caribbean intervention.
 The accuracy of some of this book has been questioned by Richard Hart.

 Scoon died on 2 September 2013.
-Although a cause of death was not announced, he had been a diabetic for many years.
+Although the cause of death was not announced, he had been a diabetic for many years.